 Has the club or organisation achieved a sports body or local council accreditation (e.g. Clubmark) that is up to date?
 If so, then this can be viewed as evidence that the club or organisation has attained a certain level of safe practices as assessed by the awarding body

-If your sport is eligible but your club hasn’t achieved Clubmark, please follow the checklist under the 'quick checklist' heading below and encourage your club to achieve Clubmark.
-To check if the sport you're interested in is eligible for Clubmark, follow this link.
+If your sport is eligible but your club hasn’t achieved Clubmark, or a relevant equivalent, please follow the checklist under the 'quick checklist' heading below and encourage your club to achieve the appropriate accreditation.

-If the club/provision is martial arts, they can work towards the Safeguarding Code in Martial Arts, whether or not they are eligible for Clubmark.
+If the club/provision is martial arts, they can work towards the Safeguarding Code in Martial Arts.
 Details can be found here.

 Even if a club is accredited, you should check the organisation has: